 Transactional leadership is a managerial approach that rewards self-starters, competitiveness, and individual achievement while weeding out and disciplining underperforming employees.
 It’s a traditional leadership style that’s still extremely prevalent in many different industries.
 But just because it’s common doesn’t mean it’s the most effective way to manage a team or organization.

-Learn about transactional leadership, including the pros and cons of transactional leadership, better alternatives, and what you can do to prevent transactional leadership limitations.
+Learn about transactional leadership, including its pros and cons, better alternatives, and what you can do to prevent its limitations.